navarroaxel/navarroaxel.github.io/blog/ugrep-an-interactive-grep-for-the-terminal.md

 In MacOS, you could use `brew install ugrep`.

-Or, find your destiny here: <https://github.com/Genivia/ugrep#install>.
+In any case, you can find your destiny here: <https://github.com/Genivia/ugrep#install>.

 ## The basics

-The basic usage is start the interactive query mode and look for a specific text in recursively in sub-directories using plain-text or regex.
+The basic usage is initializing the interactive query mode and look for a specific text recursively in sub-directories using plain-text or regex.

 ```bash
 ugrep -Q